worldbank/institutional-assessment-dashboard/ETL/README.md

 This script reproduces the data used to produce the CLIAR dashbaord.
 All you have to do is:

+- Please reach out to Public Institutions Data and Analytics Team for the input data which you should place in the `data/input` folder.
 - Open the `code.Rproj` in the base directory of the ETL folder.
 - Simply click the knit button to the `README.Rmd` file.